Skip to main content

 Best for: Researchers who need to synthesize insights across many sources and see how ideas connect

-Atlas is a knowledge workspace built for researchers who work with lots of sources and need to make sense of them collectively.
+Atlas academic research workspace is a knowledge workspace built for researchers who work with lots of sources and need to make sense of them collectively.
 Trusted by students and researchers at top universities, Atlas lets you upload PDFs, save websites, and build a personal wiki of connected ideas.
 The AI reads across all your sources and provides cited answers grounded in your actual documents.

 Key features: